Kurtis McLean

-Kurtis McLean (born November 2, 1980) is a Canadian professional ice hockey centre.
-He currently plays for Kiekko-Espoo in the Finnish Mestis.
+Kurtis McLean (born November 2, 1980) is a Canadian ice hockey coach and former player.
+He currently serves as assistant coach for Kiekko-Espoo in the Finnish Mestis.

 Early life

 McLean grew up in the small northern Ontario town of Kirkland Lake and played Midget AAA hockey for the New Liskeard Cubs.
 He also had a short stint with his hometown team, the Kirkland Lake Legion 87's.
 He attended Kirkland Lake's Collegiate and Vocational Institute.